 - You should always remember to verify your backups.
 Any enterprise ECM system and database backups need to be verified on a regular basis in order to ensure that they’re not corrupted.

-- Run daily or weekly backups will ultimately secure your website and its data.
-Its highly recommended for e-commerce organizations.
+- Running daily or weekly backups will ultimately secure your website and its data.
+It is highly recommended for e-commerce organizations.
 Keep in mind that most hosting providers won’t offer daily backups and are only provided with an additional charge attached.